 On a show of hands every member present at a meeting in person or by proxy shall have one vote and upon a poll each share shall have one vote.

-There are no other classes of equity securities.
+There are no other classes of equity securities having voting rights.

 On-market Buy-back

 There is no current on-market buy-back of the Company's securities in place.